 GET THE MORNING HEADLINES DELIVERED TO YOUR INBOX

-All the budget bills passed out of the Senate along party lines with the support of the chamber’s 16 Republicans.
+The bills passed out of the Senate along party lines and will head next to the House of Representatives.

 SUPPORT NEWS YOU TRUST.

 Arizona Mirror is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
 Arizona Mirror maintains editorial independence.
 Contact Editor Jim Small for questions: email@example.com.
 Follow Arizona Mirror on Facebook and Twitter.